 THIS SITE CONTAINS NO GOOGLE OR SIMILAR TYPE ADS and NO CLICK BAIT LINKS

 Quality throughout the business

 Effective quality management requires hard work, continuous hard work.
 It needs demonstrable commitment, a planned and systematic approach to delivering quality goods and services today and every day.
-This, whilst also satisfying the requirements of your accreditation body and equally, if not more importantly the ever increasing expectations of excellence your customers will demand.
-This will require clear plans, structured in an organised in a manner which, promotes by design continuous improvement and customer satisfaction.
-Any Quality Management System should lean easily to performance measurement and monitoring criteria, valuable facts should not be masked by complex reporting and bureaucratic procedures.
-The system should seek to identify and drive out variation, whilst being responsive to business growth and market change.
-The management should control the Quality Management System and not the other way round, which is sadly be the case for some organisations.
+While also satisfying the requirements of your accreditation body and equally, if not more important, the ever-increasing expectations of excellence your customers will demand.
+It will require clear plans, structured in an organised manner, promoting continuous improvement and customer satisfaction.
+Any Quality Management System should lean easily to performance measurement and monitoring criteria.
+Valuable data may become buried by complex reporting and bureaucratic procedures.
+The system should also identify and remove variation while being conscious and reactive to business growth and market change.
+The management should control the Quality Management System and not the other way round, which is sadly the case for some organisations.

 Ask yourself one simple question, is your QMS designed to promote improvement or merely to satisfy certification? (lip service)

 For those embarking on the ISO 9001 road to QMS...